Endeyr/pokecards/README.md

 - User registration and authentication system.
 - Browse and search Pokémon trading cards from a comprehensive database.
 - Add cards to your collection and manage your collection.
-- Trade cards with other users.
-- Deck building functionality to create Pokémon card decks.
 - User-friendly interface for an enjoyable user experience.

 ## Installation